 So it’s clear that what you do as part of your interior decorating can add value to your home, but it’s important to know this because the complete opposite could happen.
 How you decorate your home could in fact take value away from it if you approach it in a certain way.

-A Home is and Investment
+A Home and Investment

 Neo financial experts, advisors and wealth-creation gurus (whether legitimate or otherwise) may be very quick to refute the age-old belief that a home is an investment, citing it to rather be more of a liability because it sucks money out of your bank pocket as opposed to putting some in.
 They’d be correct if their assumption that all you’re doing is paying off your mortgage over the typical bond period of between 15-20 years are true — more like 30 years in modern times.
 Who are they to make such assumptions though?

 If you are lucky enough to have paid off your property, then your home is indeed an investment — an investment which can be used as collateral to raise some capital (a loan against your property or refinancing over a short-term period) to perhaps start a business or use that money for something else which will generate you some returns.
 Building an ADU (accessory dwelling unit) in your yard with help from builders like United Dwelling could also be an option, as it can serve as a source of passive income, or simply as a guesthouse for when you have people over.
 In either case, it could add quite some value to your overall property.

 So it is indeed in your interests to decorate or renovate, etc. with the idea of adding value to your property, even if you don’t plan on selling it or renting it out.